 Manchester’s live music scene is nothing but legendary.
 For intimate gigs, venues like Band on the Wall offer a great atmosphere, while the beautifully restored Albert Hall hosts a wide range of fantastic artists.
 When it comes to bigger shows, Co-op Live and the AO Arena regularly bring some of the world’s biggest names to town, making Manchester a must-visit stop on any tour.

 If you’re into electronic, experimental, or underground sounds, Manchester has you covered.
 Hidden and The White Hotel are two of the city’s most exciting venues, known for their boundary-pushing line ups and raw, industrial energy.
 Venues like Soup, YES, and Ambers each bring their own vibe, offering everything from leftfield live sets to late-night club sessions in intimate, characterful spaces.
 For something on a larger scale that still channels the city’s underground spirit, Depot Mayfield.
 It’s home to The Warehouse Project and hosts some of the most electrifying nights in the UK (and beyond).
+Reopening in 2026, the legend returns.
+Sankey's will be opening soon with a vibe built for late nights, heavy sound, and nothing else.
 All these venues are student friendly and together, they carry forward Manchester’s legacy of musical innovation.

 Keep Entertained with Some of the Best Interactive Activities in the UK